alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 ## No disk space on the MySQL master

 If the MySQL master runs out of disk space, all of the apps that rely on MySQL may crash.
-You'll probably notice this in Nagios.
+You'll probably notice this in Icinga.
 There's a lot of red.

 Binary logs take up space that could be freed.
 If the slave and the backup are at a reasonably up-to-date binlog position (`SHOW SLAVE STATUS \G`), the older binlogs can be removed from the master.

 To recover:

 1. SSH to mysql-master-1.backend
-2. Stop MySQL using `sudo service mysql stop` (this may never return)
+1. Stop MySQL using `sudo service mysql stop` (this may never return)
-3. At this point `service mysql status` may return `stop/killed`, indicating that Upstart has tried to kill MySQL but it is refusing to die
+1. At this point `service mysql status` may return `stop/killed`, indicating that Upstart has tried to kill MySQL but it is refusing to die
-4.  `cd /var/lib/mysql && ls`
+1. `cd /var/lib/mysql && ls`
-5. Remove enough (5 to 10?) binlog files so that you can start MySQL
+1. Remove enough (5 to 10?) binlog files so that you can start MySQL
-6. Edit the `mysql-bin.index` file to remove references to the binlog files you removed manually
+1. Edit the `mysql-bin.index` file to remove references to the binlog files you removed manually
 7. `sudo service mysql start`
 8. `mysql -u root -p`
 9. `PURGE BINARY LOGS TO 'mysql-bin.########';`

 If there's no disk space available, purging binary logs from within MySQL doesn't work - this is why we first need to manually delete some logs and update the index.

 ## Low available disk space on /var/lib/postgresql

 Check which databases are occupying a lot of space and discuss with the relevant owners about reducing size or exanding the size of the postgres drive.

 Steps to investigate postgres db size: